dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   Extensive hooks and filters that make it easy to extend or modify functionality
 *   Supports the calendar display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/
 *   Create custom fields that can be used for sheets, tasks, or signup forms, with the Custom Fields extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/
+*   Customize public side text and layout options with the Customizer extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/
+*   Group, or categorize, sheets/events with the Groups extension, which can also import groups from the WP Groups and BuddyPress plugins: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/
 *   Specify any type of sheet as a "No Signup Event".
 This allows you to create non-volunteer events for display only (no signup links or available spots will be shown).
 You can still create tasks/items with dates, start and end times for these sheets, which could be useful for showing the schedule/agenda for an event, but you won't be able to specify quantity or other normal task options.
 This is useful for a combination volunteer sign-up and event calendar type of list/display, especially when used with the Calendar Display extension.
 *   You can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
 Useful for merging two or more sheets into one for easier management.
 *   Admin can live search user or sign-up tables for volunteers on the public sign-up form, to sign up volunteers from the public side.